 If your child is struggling in a class, you need to be in consistent communication with your child’s teacher, and you may need to consider hiring a tutor for extra help.
 In seeking to develop a successful academic environment for each of our students, while maintaining academic integrity, any student who receives a 70% (or lower) will be put on High Priority – Academic Accountability.

 If the aforementioned headings, as outlined in this handbook, along with the terms and conditions as stated, are not met and/or if biblical behavior is not kept throughout the year and/or over the summer, we reserve the right to ask the student to discontinue classes at Hilger Higher Learning.
 We have a zero tolerance policy concerning certain items, which include but are not necessarily limited to the following: alcohol, drugs, tobacco (this includes vaping and e-cigarettes).
 Students should not possess or consume these items.
-Under no circumstances can a weapon be brought on campus!
+Under no circumstances can a handgun, pocket knife, or any other form of weapon be brought on campus!
 Also, if a student is caught cheating on a test or quiz, he/she may be subject to dismissal from Hilger Higher Learning, at the sole discretion of Hilger Higher Learning.

 Thank you for taking the time to read the Hilger Higher Learning Handbook.